What is a chargeback? How it works and how to avoid it

 Managing chargebacks effectively protects your revenue, maintains payment processing relationships, and improves customer satisfaction.
 Success requires ongoing monitoring, quick responses, and proper record-keeping:

-Managing chargebacks alongside your other financial processes becomes much easier with Xero online accounting software.
-Try Xero for free so you can focus on running your business, not your books.
+Managing chargebacks alongside your other financial processes becomes much easier with Xero accounting software.
+Get one month free so you can focus on running your business, not your books.

 FAQs on chargebacks

-Chargebacks are a normal part of taking card payments.
-Here are answers to some common questions.
+Chargebacks are a normal part of accepting card payments.
+Here are answers to common questions merchants ask about managing disputes.

 How long do I have to dispute a chargeback?